 On October 9, 2020, during a Bi-Monthly Monetary Policy Committee (MPC) 2020-2021 meeting Reserve Bank of India (RBI) announced to conduct on-tap targeted long-term repo operations (TLTRO) worth Rs 1 lakh crore with tenors of up to three years at a floating rate linked to the policy repo rate till March 31, 2021.
 Click Here to Read

-- Then on October 21, 2020, the apex bank has informed that banks can deploy money drawn from this TLTRO in six sectors – agriculture, agri-infrastructure, secured retail, MSMEs (Ministry of Micro, Small & Medium Enterprises), drugs, pharmaceuticals and healthcare.
+- Then on October 21, 2020, the apex bank has informed that banks can deploy money drawn from this TLTRO in five sectors – agriculture, agri-infrastructure, secured retail, MSMEs (Ministry of Micro, Small & Medium Enterprises), drugs, pharmaceuticals and healthcare.

 - Notably, liquidity availed by banks under the scheme has to be deployed in corporate bonds, commercial paper and non-convertible debentures issued by the entities in specific sectors.
 It can also be used to extend loans and advances to these sectors

 The operational details of the On Tap TLTRO scheme are as follows,